99robots/99robots-header-footer-code-manager/readme.txt

 A. The PRO version contains many more powerful features not available in the FREE version in addition to forthcoming features.
 See the [PRO vs FREE differences](https://draftpress.com/wp-content/uploads/2024/06/hfcm-pro-vs-free-differences.png).

 == Changelog ==
+= 1.1.39 = 2024-09-27
+* ADDED: Compatibility with WordPress 6.6.2
+* FIXED: NULL parent slug value in the submenu

 = 1.1.38 = 2024-06-06
 * ADDED: Compatibility with WordPress 6.5.4